fsbraun/django-automations/doc/core-concepts.rst

 Automations are processes
 *************************
-Automations are nothing but well-defined processes.
+As you have seen in the simple example above, automations are nothing but well-defined processes.
 While often it is not technically difficult to implement processes with Django projects, maintenance can become quite complex over time if

 * different bits of the process are hidden at different places in the code base.
 * documentation of the automations is not complete or out of sync